flant/addon-operator/docs/src/VALUES.md

 # Values storage

 The Addon-operator provides the storage for the values that will be passed to the Helm chart.
-You may find out more about the chart values concept in the Helm documentation: [values files](https://helm.sh/docs/chart_template_guide/#values-files).
+You may find out more about the chart values concept in the Helm documentation: [values files][helm-values].
 Global and module hooks have access to the values in the storage and can change them.

 The storage is a hash-like data structure.
 The `global` key contains all global values – they are passed to every hook and available to all Helm charts.
 Only global hooks may change global values.